ghattab/ghattab.github.io/index.md

 ![](/images/index.png)
 <br>
-We think, feel, and create islands of meaning in the sea of information.
+We think, feel, and create islands of meaning in the sea of information.{: style="text-align: center;"}